JulianChia/lowerboundSARSCOV2.github.io/index.md

 layout: default
 ---

-# Singapore’s SARS-CoV-2 Infection Trend In 2020: A Lower Bound Estimate

-By Julian Chia, 1<sup>st</sup> March 2022

 _In remembrance of the 2<sup>nd</sup> Anniversary of Singapore's COVID-19 epidemic._

 ## Abstract
 Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) infection causes Coronavirus Disease 2019 (COVID-19).
 Knowledge on the SARS-CoV-2 infection trend is, however, lacking.
 This viral infection is invisible to the naked eye and is challenging to profile in real-time.
 Its closest indication is its documented COVID-19 epidemic trend.
 Fortunately, that is published daily and globally due to the pandemic situation of COVID-19.
 Leveraging the empirical nature and availability of these COVID-19 epidemic trends, this paper posits that these trends are, in fact, lower-bound estimates of the respective localities COVID-19 epidemic situation, and each is interrelated to the lower-bound SARS-CoV-2 infection trend in their locality.
 A model based on this posit is developed and applied to Singapore.
 The predicted Local SARS-CoV-2 infection trends provided a novel reference to understanding the Singapore COVID-19 epidemic that was previously not possible.
 They evidenced the window of opportunity where Singapore could have mitigated its COVID-19 epidemic via its Circuit Breaker (CB) that it had missed.
 They evidenced Singapore's additional tighter CB measures and extended CB dateline, both implemented during the CB on 21<sup>st</sup> April 2020, were timely and effective.
 They derived the population of imminent COVID-19 individuals that the empirical Local COVID-19 epidemic trend had undocumented daily.
 These undocumented populations are sizable and a possible factor for the COVID-19 epidemic and its protracted recovery.
 Finally, these SARS-CoV-2 trends provided circumstantial evidence that Singapore's COVID-19 epidemic originated from COVID-19 cases imported into Singapore.

 ## Keywords
 SARS-CoV-2 infection trend· COVID-19 epidemic trend· COVID-19 Confirmation Period · Normal Distribution · Cartesian Product · Backcasting · Forecasting · Lower-bound · Modelling · Python Programming  ·

 ## 1 Introduction